technomancy/bussard/spoilers/readme.md

 ## The Player

-The player is a construct which pilots a spacecraft it has commandeered.
+The player is a former military construct which pilots a spacecraft it has commandeered.
 However, it begins with no memory or even awareness of its machine nature, having had its memory wiped.

-There is no widespread agreement that constructs are sentient vs simply simulating sentience.
-The game does not try to convince you that machines can be sentient--rather it bypasses the question entirely by putting you (a sentient human) in the role of an construct, forcing you to take it as a given.
+There is no widespread agreement among humans that constructs are sentient vs simply simulating sentience.
+The game does not try to convince you that machines can be sentient (not a particularly interesting discussion to explore anyway)--rather it bypasses the question entirely by putting you (a sentient human) in the role of an construct, forcing you to take it as a given.

 ## Constructs